 Students will receive:

 • Careers-related lessons and activities which are both discrete and embedded within the curriculum.
-All subjects will incorporate transferable skills links to the world of work.
+All subjects will incorporate transferable skills linked to the world of work.

 • Guided time in Form to consider future education and career choices